• RAE •

 • attend readings of your favourite authors (many authors are now offering book launches and readings online)

-• become a member of your local writers’ association, like the Manitoba Writers’ Guild, as you’ll receive weekly or monthly e-newsletters announcing all the great opportunities and writing events happening near and far
+• become a member of your local writers’ association, like the Manitoba Writers’ Guild, as you’ll receive weekly or monthly e-newsletters announcing all the great opportunities and events happening near and far

 Have you written any other books?